alexandersumer/Baobab/README.md

-Local development:

-- `cd frontend`
-- `npm install`
-- `npm start`

-Baobab is a planning tool that allows users to create a tree structure of queues or kanban boards, allowing them to strike a balance between sequentiality and asychrony to reach their full potential.
+Baobab is a planning tool that allows users to create a tree structure of queues containing nested trees or kanban boards, allowing users the flexibility between a big picture view and a detailed view of their work to strike a balance between sequentiality and asychrony to reach their full potential.

 The webapp is developed using React.js for frontend and firebase for the backend.